 In view of this massive celebration being observed across the globe, Jain (Deemed-to-be University) organized a special “Informed Yoga session” to provide students a 360 degree view of unexplored benefits of yoga.
 World renowned Gastroenterologist Dr. Anjanappa was the chief guest at the event and addressed the talk session wherein he meticulously outlined the benefits of yoga.

 “Being a surgeon myself I would like to recommend all to make yoga a part of daily life.
 For ages yoga therapy has been prescribed to cure many health disorders.
 Though it is not there in the curriculum of allopathic system of medicine, however this idea of International Yoga Day will help in bringing some change and open the eyes of medical education department to introduce yoga to all students.
 And this initiative taken by Jain (Deemed-to-be University) stands as a true specimen of how students can be enlightened about the benefits of yoga.”

 More than 300 students and faculty members gathered to be a part of this mass movement and to learn about the iatric benefits through various yogic practices.

 In order to pay tribute to this ancient Indian tradition in its truest sense, the event included traditional meditative sessions, informative talk by the chief guest on the origin and adoption of yoga as a mass culture and practical sessions of yoga for students.

 The event gained momentum with remarkable response from participants who embraced this philosophical ascetic practice religiously and performed attentively to the instructions of the experts.

-Jain University has been consistent in initiating awareness campaigns to address the importance of physical and mental health and has always encouraged students to learn the value of life-skills and conscientiousness.
+Jain (Deemed-to-be University) has been consistent in initiating awareness campaigns to address the importance of physical and mental health and has always encouraged students to learn the value of life-skills and conscientiousness.